Previous Post: Viggo Checks Out Toronto’s First Real Winter Snow – Dec. 2014

-As we headed for the bridge and the steps half way across it that take you down to the riverside path, we stayed on the clean snow and away from the snow-free road and its stew of slush and water.
+As we headed for the bridge and the steps halfway across it that take you down to the riverside path, we stayed on the clean snow and away from the snow-free road and its stew of slush and salt.

 On the east side of the Don River is the Expressway, a major traffic route into the downtown core.
 That is the Don River – straightened and managed and otherwise abused over the past hundred years by urban developers – running straight down the middle with the green Riverdale Footbridge crossing it.
 The multi-use path is on the right.

 And here is Viggo as we left the path and made our way to the river, breaking a fresh trail since no one had been there yet on this morning.

 And as we approached one of my favourite views – a bend in the river where you look south and forget for a moment that you are one hundred meters from a major expressway smack dab in the middle of a city of four million.
 I like T.O. – but I love that feeling!

 Viggo, of course, is trying to recall exactly where that fish carcass that he rolled around in last October was located.
 (Hint: it was about three feet in front of your nose, buddy!)
 He stank so bad – from a human point of view – that he got an unplanned shower that morning when we returned home.

 On the plus side, the sun was actually breaking through the cloud cover on occasion, creating some appreciated drama in the landscape.
 Viggo had his own ideas about creating drama.
 He has focused his view on the ducks not far off-shore.